Emerald Expositions Adds SIA Snow Show to Its Stable of Trade Exhibitions

 Emerald Expositions was entertaining proposals from other cities to host the show, even though it was signed up through 2018 to hold Outdoor Retailer in Salt Lake City.

 This way, Outdoor Retailer initially can move into the SIA Snow Show slot in Denver and then work on subsequent locations.
-SIA will continue to produce the On-Snow Demo portion of the show at Copper Mountain Resort ski area and the Industry + Intelligence Day.
+SIA will continue to produce the On-Snow Demo portion of the show at the Copper Mountain Resort ski area as well as Industry + Intelligence Day.

-On May 29, Nick Sargent, president of SnowSports Industries America in Park City, held a webinar to talk about the acquisition that was announced on May 24.
+On May 29, Nick Sargent, president of SnowSports Industries America in Park City, held a webinar to talk about the acquisition, which was announced on May 24.
 “This is a very positive move forward,” he said in the online format.
 “This agreement with Emerald gives SIA the ability to accomplish its vision and pursue its efforts to help the winter-sports industry thrive.”

 The combined show will bring together outdoor and snow-sports industries under one roof.
 “This means it’s a more effective platform for our members to do business and a great return on their trade-show investment,” Sargent noted.
 “As a result of one less winter trade show in an increasingly congested trade-show landscape, stresses on suppliers and retailers are reduced.”

 More than 70 percent of SIA’s voting members approved the Emerald Expositions purchase.
-SIA executives will sit on the Outdoor Retailer’s event advisory board to counsel on show dates, long-term planning, pricing structure, member discounts, show-floor plan, community building and new concepts.
+SIA executives will sit on Outdoor Retailer’s event advisory board to counsel on show dates, long-term planning, pricing structure, member discounts, show floor plan, community building and new concepts.

 With the SIA Snow Show sold, the executives at SnowSports Industries America will be working on a three-year strategic plan to develop new programs and tools to help its members grow their businesses, including research, education, participation, consumer outreach and retail support.
 “SIA will be seeking new revenue streams to replace the trade-show revenue stream,” Sargent said.